phantomdiorama/codnap/README.md

 # cod nap

-A tiny script for for building a website with Pandoc.
-Poweshell or Bash.
+A tiny script for building a website with Pandoc.
+Powershell or Bash.

 Used to build my [blog](https://www.michaelbuckleywriter.com/).